Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Path-tree optimization (PTO)

 \subsection{Rapidly-exploring Random Graph}

-In this first step, a random-graph is grown in a sampling based fashion.
+In this first step, a random-graph is grown in a sampling-based fashion.
 To avoid the curse of dimensionality, sampling is not performed in belief-space directly but in the robot configuration space.
 The random graph is an intermediate representation and will be expanded to belief-state in a second step as described in the next section.

-The nodes of the random graph are associated with: \begin{itemize} \item a robot configuration $x$, which is randomly sampled. \item a list worlds $\mathcal{F}$ in which the robot configuration is fulfilling the goal condition.
+The nodes of the random graph are associated with: \begin{itemize} \item a robot configuration $x$, which is randomly sampled. \item a list of worlds $\mathcal{R}$ in which the node is guaranteed to be reachable.
+It is obtained by composing the reachability of the node's parents with the results of the \textsc{TransitionCheck}. \item a list of worlds $\mathcal{F}$ in which the robot configuration is fulfilling the goal condition.
 This is obtained by querying the function \textsc{GoalCheck}. \end{itemize}

 The edges of the random graph are associated with: \begin{itemize} \item a list of worlds $\mathcal{W}$ in which the transition is valid.
 This is obtained by calling the function \textsc{TransitionCheck}. \end{itemize}